Guadalupe Tagliaferri

 Guadalupe Tagliaferri (born 26 June 1974) is an Argentine politician, currently serving as a National Senator for the Autonomous City of Buenos Aires since 2019.
 She previously served as Minister of Human Development of Buenos Aires in the administration of Chief of Government Horacio Rodríguez Larreta from 2015 to 2019.
 She belongs to the Republican Proposal (PRO) party.

 Early life and education

 Guadalupe Tagliaferri was born on 26 June 1974 in Buenos Aires.
-She studied political science at the University of Buenos Aires Faculty of Social Sciences, and counts with a master's degree on political administration.
+She studied political science at the University of Buenos Aires Faculty of Social Sciences, and has a master's degree in political administration.

 Political career

 Tagliaferri's involvement in politics began in Grupo Sophia, a think tank founded by Horacio Rodríguez Larreta.
 In 2009, she was appointed General Director for Women in the Buenos Aires City Government; she would later be appointed as Undersecretary of Social Promotion and, in 2013, she was appointed to preside the city's Council of Children and Adolescents' Rights.

 In 2015, upon Rodríguez Larreta's election as Chief of Government (mayor) of Buenos Aires, Tagliaferri was appointed as Minister of Human Development and Habitat, succeeding Carolina Stanley, who was appointed Minister of Social Development of Argentina.
 As minister, Tagliaferri oversaw the demolition of the Elefante Blanco, an abandoned hospital in the city's Villa Lugano barrio, and its replacement with a new building for the Ministry of Human Development.